Slovenian nationality law: Citizenship by naturalization

 Children aged under 18 can normally be naturalized alongside their parent, if resident in Slovenia.
 Those aged 14 or over must normally give their own consent.

 Deprivation of citizenship

 Involuntary deprivation of citizenship

-Involuntarily deprivation of citizenship occurred in Slovenia during a period of 'identity erasure' whereby a number of vital records and registries were cleansed of people when the former Yugoslavia collapsed.
+Involuntary deprivation of citizenship occurred in Slovenia during a period of 'identity erasure' whereby a number of vital records and registries were cleansed of people when the former Yugoslavia collapsed.
 Involuntary deprivation of Slovenian citizenship may only occur, though, when the Slovenian holds a second nationality, and only deprived in circumstances of which are based on "activities ... contrary to the international and other interests of the Republic of Slovenia".
 These are generally defined as: